De Pere wrestlers ineligible for sectionals

 The team’s schedule was adjusted to clarify which events were varsity and junior varsity to put the team within the 14-meet limit for the regular season and allow it to compete at regionals.

-However, a majority of De Pere’s sectional qualifiers are being ruled ineligible due to exceeding the 14-meet limit upon a review of the individual’s schedule towards the regular season.
+However, eight of De Pere’s sectional qualifiers are being ruled ineligible due to exceeding the 14-meet limit upon a review of the individuals’ schedules towards the regular season.

 The individual review of wrestlers this week by the WIAA happened after it received inquiries from other member schools regarding eligibility.